-This section provides overview, applications, and principles of non-contact temperature sensors.
+This section provides an overview for non-contact temperature sensors as well as their applications and principles.
 Also, please take a look at the list of 12 non-contact temperature sensor manufacturers and their company rankings.
+Here are the top-ranked non-contact temperature sensor companies as of June, 2023: 1.Tempsens, Inc., 2.Dr.
+Georg Maurer, 3.Pixsys.

 Table of Contents

-Non-contact temperature sensors are used in situations where it is difficult or impossible to measure with contact temperature sensors.
-Specifically, they are used for objects that are moving or rotating or for objects that cannot be used as products if they come into contact with them.
+Non-contact temperature sensors are used in situations where it is difficult or impossible to measure with contact-type temperature sensors.
+Specifically, they are used for moving or rotating objects.

-On the other hand, the disadvantage of non-contact sensors is that they are greatly affected by their external environment, such as ambient temperature and sunlight, because they use infrared rays.
-They are also less accurate than contact sensors.
-It is necessary to adjust the temperature calculation method and environmental conditions while considering the location where the non-contact sensor will be used.
+On the other hand, because they use infrared rays, they are greatly affected by external factors such as ambient temperature and sunlight.
+In addition, they are less accurate than contact sensors.
+It is necessary to adjust the temperature calculation method and improve the environment while taking into consideration the location where the non-contact temperature sensor will actually be utilized.

 *Including some distributors, etc.